Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

-Here is another example of how we can apply these influence function formulae to the analysis of a machine learning task.
-We can approximate the generalization error, which is the objective for optimizing the regularity $s$ in Leave-One-Out cross validation (LOOCV) (equation \ref{eq:k-fold-reg-opt}), as proportional to {G_{\textrm{CV}}} {G_{\textrm{pert}}} where Now So where we define $\gl_i \equiv \partby{L}{\theta}(z_i,\theta)$.
-Since this approximation of the generalization error is a perturbation on the (unregularized) empirical risk, we could name the approximation $\Gpert$: where $f$ is the (unnormalized) empirical risk $f(z,\theta)=\sum_{i=1}^n L(z_i,\theta)$.
+Since this approximation of the generalization error is a perturbation on the (unregularized) empirical risk, we could name the approximation $\Gpert$:

+where $f$ is the (unnormalized) empirical risk $f(z,\theta)=\sum_{i=1}^n L(z_i,\theta)$.
 Each term $\gl_j^\T H^{-1} \gl_j$ approximates a correction to the loss on data point $j$, $L(z_j,\theta^*)$, when $\theta^*$ is adjusted to account for the effect of removing point $j$ from the data set.
-We call this the {\em self-influence}.
+We call this $\gl_j^\T H^{-1} \gl_j$ term the {\em self-influence}.
 The approximation in equations \ref{eq:gcv}-\ref{eq:gpert} could be useful for approximating the LOOCV-optimal regularity, which makes the fullest use of the data, without explicitly retraining the model $n$ times.
-It seems that it is not possible to efficiently calculate $v^\T H^{-1}v$ for arbitrary vectors $v$, but if we could, then we could approximate the LOOCV optimum regularity (equation \ref{eq:k-fold-reg-opt}) as We are not sure if this is related to the approach of \cite{giordano2019}, or if the formula has been previously published.
-It does not seem to appear in the classic monograph on influence functions \cite{cook1982}, but the interested reader might check some of the papers citing that work.
+It seems that it is not possible to efficiently calculate $v^\T H^{-1}v$ for arbitrary vectors $v$, without calculating the full inverse Hessian $H^{-1}$, but if we could, then we could approximate the LOOCV optimum regularity (equation \ref{eq:k-fold-reg-opt}) as

+Note that $\Gpert$ cannot be seen purely as a function of $\theta$ because the summed self-influence term will generally depend on $s$ through $H$.
+It is nevertheless tempting to view this term as a kind of regularizer since the other term is the (unregularized) empirical risk.
+Also, although $\Gpert$ cannot be used to directly optimize $\theta$, it might be useful for optimizing other hyperparameters (see the footnote on page \pageref{my-comp-sens}).
+In the case of RLS, it can be shown that the self-influence summation reduces to the trace of a product of several matrices.

+The formula in \ref{eq:gpert} may appear in \cite{golub1979}.
+It does not seem to appear in the classic monograph on influence functions \cite{cook1982}.
+We do not use it here except in a ``future work'' sense.